dusty-nv/jetson-containers/packages/llm/minigpt4/docs.md

 * minigpt4.cpp from https://github.com/Maknee/minigpt4.cpp with CUDA enabled (found under `/opt/minigpt4.cpp`)
+* original MiniGPT-4 models and project are from https://github.com/Vision-CAIR/MiniGPT-4

 To start the MiniGPT4 container and webserver with the [recommended models](https://github.com/Maknee/minigpt4.cpp/tree/master#3-obtaining-the-model), run this command: